 Chateau La Conseillante Vineyards, Terroir, Grapes, Winemaking

 While the estate previously had a percentage of Malbec in the vineyards, those vines have since been removed.
-Today, at La Conseillante, they also continue slowing increasing the percentage of their vines that are farmed using organic techniques.
+It is interesting to note that prior to the frost of 1956, 7% of the vineyard was planted to Cabernet Sauvignon.
+Today, at La Conseillante, they are slowly continuing to increase the percentage of their vines farmed using organic techniques.

-The 12.3 hectare Pomerol vineyards of Chateau La Conseillante remained essentially unchanged since the early 1700’s until they added a .3 hectare parcel in the La Gravette vineyard in 2014.
-Located on the eastern tip of the Pomerol plateau, Chateau La Conseillante is only a stones throw from Chateau LEvangile, not far from Chateau Cheval Blanc and Petit Village.
+The 12.3 hectare Pomerol vineyard of Chateau La Conseillante remained essentially unchanged since the early 1700s until they added a .3 hectare parcel in the La Gravette vineyard in 2014.
+Located on the eastern tip of the Pomerol plateau, Chateau La Conseillante is only a stone’s throw from Chateau LEvangile and a vine from Petrus, not far from Chateau Cheval Blanc and close to Chateau Petit Village.

 This allows for true precision vinification on a parcel by parcel basis for the estate’s 18 parcels.
 18 of the vats will be used for vinification.
 4 vats are used only for blending and holding the wine.
 In addition, there is a new grape reception center which includes multiple sorting tables and de-stalking machines.

-Malolactic fermentation takes place in tank.
+Malolactic fermentation takes place in tanks.
 The wine at Chateau La Conseillante was aged in 80% to 100% new, French oak for about 18 months until the legendary 2009 vintage.

 Starting with the 2010 vintage, the amount of new oak was reduced to an average of 70% to 85% new, French oak, depending on the vintage.
 The estate recently added a second wine starting with the 2007 vintage, Duo de Conseillante.